Technology and innovation perspectives from The Economist Intelligence Unit

 https://www.pinterest.com/theeiu/

-From online bazaar to one-stop-shop: The rise of super-apps in the Middle East and Africa
+The super-app model in the Middle East and Africa

 Enjoy in-depth insights and expert analysis - subscribe to our Perspectives newsletter, delivered every week